Financial wellness is important for people with disabilities!

 National Disability Institute

-National Disability Institute (NDI) provides a breadth of resources such as articles, financial assessments, financial education curriculums, toolkits, and webinars to educate and empower people with disabilities to develop strong financial wellness.
+National Disability Institute (NDI) provides a breadth of resources, such as articles, financial assessments, financial education curricula, toolkits, and webinars, to educate and empower people with disabilities to build strong financial wellness.
 For more on what NDI provides, visit www.nationaldisabilityinstitute.org.

 The Illinois Disability Benefits Estimator

-The Illinois Disability Benefits Estimator helps people with disabilities better understand how their benefits may be impacted by income changes.
+The Illinois Disability Benefits Estimator helps people with disabilities better understand how their benefits may be affected by changes in income.

 Learning to manage money is a process.
 These resources can help you keep your commitment to building your knowledge and confidence as you travel your personal finance journey.